 - Level IV NICU.
 Children’s National has one of the only Level IV NICUs in the Washington, D.C., area, offering the highest level of care for premature and ill newborns.

 - High-risk prenatal care.
-Our Prenatal Pediatrics Institute specializes in high-risk pregnancies – diagnosing your baby in utero (in the womb) and providing a treatment plan for delivery and after birth.
+The Zickler Family Prenatal Pediatrics Institute at Children's National specializes in high-risk pregnancies – diagnosing your baby in utero (in the womb) and providing a treatment plan for delivery and after birth.

 - ECMO breathing therapy.
 In 1984, Children’s National became the first children’s hospital to offer extracorporeal membrane oxygenation (ECMO), which acts as an artificial set of heart and lungs for critically ill infants.
 Our program is now one of the largest in the country for infants and is designated as an ECMO Center of Excellence.